“–Copy. No sign of target. Standing by, over.”

 She pulled the body into the shadowed passage from which she had sprung.

 He would not be found here for a very long time, possibly even if anyone thought to look.

-Zachikova and the K.P.S.D. were both searching in the spacious storm sewers of the wealthy A-Block of Kreuzung’s core station.
+Zachikova and the K.P.S.D. were both searching in the spacious storm sewers of the wealthy B-Block of Kreuzung’s core station.
 They were designed to provide ample siphoning of water if one of the higher blocks sprang a bad enough leak, and if necessary, to pump active floodwater down into E block and below, sacrificing the integrity of the lower modules to give the wealthier citizens and Kreuzung government room to escape or survive a catastrophe.
-These tunnels made up the interstitial point between A, B, C and D blocks and E, F, G, and H blocks.
+These tunnels made up the interstitial point between B Block and the C and D blocks and even the E, F, G, and H blocks.
 As such, the tunnels and tanks were tall enough to stand in, tall enough to walk in, wide enough to fight in– and large enough to hide within.

 There was no use pining– Zachikova cut herself off and started toward the next target.